swapagarwal/new-kids-in-browserland/template/md/payment-request/PITCHME.md

 - This API is meant to reduce the number of steps needed to complete a payment online, potentially doing away with (long) checkout forms.
 @ulend

+Note:

+Buying things online can be a frustrating process, especially on mobile.
+Even if the pages are well designed, there's a lot of information required: Our contact information, shipping and billing addresses, shipping option and card details.
+If you've ever just given up sometimes, you're in the majority.

+The Baymard Institute took an average across 37 different studies and found that 69% of shopping carts are abandoned.

+Unsurprisingly, the figures are worse on mobile, where the smaller screen and lack of a physical keyboard can make input slower.
+The abandonment rate on mobile can be as high as 84% or more!
+With the rise of mobile browsing over recent years, this means the overall problem has been getting worse.
+For e-commerce sites, these abandoned carts are costing a huge amount of money.
+Business Insider estimated $4 trillion worth of merchandise would be abandoned in one year.

+Thankfully, the web is fighting back against this problem.
+The "Web Payments" W3C Working Group has been busy working on "a revolution in payments on the web", developing new standards to help make online payments much easier.

 ---

 ### Demo